 Palestinians with Israeli citizenship, more than a fifth of the population, are not represented in this flag.
-Other minorities such as the Druze and Circassians have their national flags, which are not considered offensive to Israelis, and are hoisted in state sponsored events.
+Other minorities such as the Druze and Circadian have their national flags, which are not considered offensive to Israelis, and are hoisted in state-sponsored events.
 Not so with the the Palestinian flag.
 It was banned by Israeli law yet since 1993 (Oslo accords), the ban is not implemented anymore, although most Israelis find it highly offensive and get quite upset if it is flown inside Israel.

 Generally speaking, today there is an atmosphere of total mutual exclusion.
 These two pins could be sold at any souvenir stand across the country.
 A map of the entire Holy Land, all belonging to one side (The Israeli map includes the Golan Heights).
 However, their significance is very ominous.
 Palestinians in the West Bank have been living without basic civil rights since 1967.
 They do not have the right to vote in civilian elections for an independent, sovereign and viable state, and the Gaza Strip is, in fact, also under Israeli control.
-The Israeli flag and symbols are considered by many Palestinians to be symbols occupation and the denial of human rights.
+The Israeli flag and symbols are considered by many Palestinians to be symbols of occupation and the denial of human rights.

-To Israelis, the Palestinian flag over the entire country is blatant proof that the Palestinians do not recognize the rights of Jews in the country, neither wholly nor in part, and of their ill intentions in regards to the old-new homeland, acquired through great sacrifice.
+To Israelis, the Palestinian flag over the entire country is blatant proof that the Palestinians do not recognize the rights of Jews in the country, neither wholly nor in part, and of their ill intentions in regard to the old-new homeland, acquired through great sacrifice.
 That is the essence of the conflict.